 There is no change in the types of documents which can be viewed electronically.
 For example, as before, parties may not view sealed documents electronically.
 Also as before, nonparties may continue to view orders, opinions, and decisions an unlimited number of times through the Docket Inquiry, Orders Search, or Opinions Search portions of the Court’s site.

 - ELECTRONIC FILING (EFILING) IS MANDATORY FOR MOST PARTIES REPRESENTED BY COUNSEL (PRACTITIONERS) IN CASES WITH PETITIONS FILED ON OR AFTER JULY 1, 2010.
 Initial filings, such as the petition, may be filed only in paper form.
-See Rule 26(b) and eFiling Instructions for Practitioners. eFiling is available, but not required, for pro se petitioners (taxpayers) through Petitioner Access.
+See Rule 26(b) and Practitioners' Guide to Electronic Case Access and Filing. eFiling is available, but not required, for pro se petitioners (taxpayers) through Petitioner Access.